jbbjr/Marathon-Weather-Analysis-and-Performance-Prediction/README.md

   - Append the data to the empty dataframe and attach the Race name
 - Send the dataframe to a csv

-When this finishes, we need to send the csv back to the database.
-All we need to do is scale `createDB` to make one job and upload the csv as table to a newly created weather dataset.
+When this finishes, we need to send the four csvs back to the database.
+All we need to do is scale `createDB` to make one job and upload them as tables to a newly created weather dataset.

 <br/><br/>
 <br/><br/>